Château d'Yquem Sauternes 2022 - 1er Cru Classé Supérieur

 Wine rated (2025 guide) 100/100

 Combining incredible power, smoothness, and opulence with a racy acidity and a hint of bitterness on the finish, which counterbalance the richness of the honeyed fruit.
-Just one whiff and one sip are enough to discern that this is one of Château d'Yquem's great vintages.
-That says a lot, considering all the fabulous vintages the estate has produced.
-The palate reveals a richness of honeyed fruit, Indian spices, and a liveliness found in no other sweet wine.
+A single whiff and a single sip are enough to recognize this as one of Château d'Yquem's great vintages.
+That says a lot, given all the fabulous vintages the estate has produced.
+The palate reveals a wealth of honeyed fruit, Indian spices, and a liveliness found in no other sweet wine.
 The wine envelops the palate, teeth, and gums, leaving a tangy finish that lingers for 60 seconds or more!
 It is a legend in the making!
-Like all the great vintages of Château d'Yquem, you can enjoy it in its youth, with its ripe, sweet fruit revealing a unique honeyed purity, or keep it for your grandchildren.
+Like all the great vintages of Château d'Yquem, you can enjoy it in its youth, with its ripe, sweet fruit revealing a unique honeyed purity, or save it for your grandchildren.
 Drink between 2027 and 2100.

 1JOUR1VIN PRICE